waregin/YouTube-Account-Transfer/README.md

     1. Close your YouTube History tab to avoid confusion with the one the script will open
     1. Back in VSC, open your new div_watched locator by clicking on it in the Locators part of the Explorer panel.
 Modify the ``index`` in the right side panel to say ``{{indexValue}}`` instead of the number, as in the below screenshot
     ![Div Watched Locator](screenshots\DivWatchedLocator.png)
+    1. Your locator might be named chrome -> myactivity -> div_watched or google -> myactivity -> div_watched.
+Double check that lines 57 and 58 have the correct path.
+If they don't, VSC should underline the word in red.
 1. Finally, you are ready to run the script!
 Either open a PowerShell terminal (in VSC or otherwise) to the script's folder and run ``python .\ImportHistoryMyActivity.py`` or right click on ImportHistory.py in VSC's Explorer and select ``Run Python File in Terminal`` (it was the bottom of the list for me)
     - Note: If you don't want to hear the first 10 seconds of every video in your history, but wish to avoid muting your entire computer, I recommend the Tab Muter Chrome extension, which allows you to mute specifically the tab that Clicknium is using to run this script.
     - Note: I experienced an occassional "Are you sure you want to Leave?
 Changes may not be saved" popup, especially with YouTube Music.
 I simply kept the Clicknium tab open on another monitor so I could click the "Leave" button when this happened